American Road Racing Series Rules

 - Traction control, stability control, launch control, and/or any electronic driving assistance is strictly prohibited.

-- Any solid rear axle is required.
+- Any solid rear axle is allowed, independent rear suspension is not.

 - All cars must be driven only by the rear wheels.